martijnende/diabayes/docs/source/getting-started.md

 import diabayes as db
 y = db.Variables(mu=0.6, state=10.5)
 ```
 The container items can then be accessed through `y.mu` and `y.state`.
-If you'we used Python's `namedtuple` collection before then this should feel familiar.
+If you've used Python's `namedtuple` collection before then this should feel familiar.
 Invertible parameters and constants are declared in a similar way:
 ```python
 # RSF parameters
 params = db.RSFParams(a=a, b=b, Dc=Dc)